doszymaniak/cpp-treap-implementation/README.md

 # cpp-treap-implementation
 A template-based implementation of a Treap (randomized binary search tree), combining properties of a Heap and a Binary Search Tree.
-Supports comparable data types.
-This project focuses on manual memory management and low-level data structure design.
+Supports comparable data types and focuses on manual memory management, recursive tree operations, and low-level data structure design.

 ## Features
 - Insert and remove elements
 - Search operations